 - Develop a Timeline: Allocate time for research, ideation, prototyping, and testing, and determine how to divide the sprints within the two-week period.

 - Facilitate Collaboration: Promote open communication and iteration.

 - Document and Share Findings: Capture insights and disseminate them among the team.

-In conclusion, the UX playbook centered around Discovery and Design Sprints offers an effective strategy to create user-centric products that meet your audience’s needs.
+In conclusion, the UX play book centred around Discovery and Design Sprints offers an effective strategy to create user-centric products that meet your audience’s needs.
 Implementing this approach in your organization can lead to better product development and overall success.

 Embrace the power of Discovery and Design Sprints, and elevate your UX design process